This function utilizes the STARTRAC approach to calculate T cell

 Pairwise Analysis:

-parameter enables the calculation of migration or transition
+The pairwise parameter enables the calculation of migration or transition

 between specific pairs of tissues or clusters, respectively.

-For migration (index = "migr"
+For migration (index = "migr"), set pairwise to the type column

-(e.g., pairwise = "Type"
+(e.g., pairwise = "Type").

-For transition (index = "tran"
+For transition (index = "tran"), set pairwise to "cluster".

 # Getting the combined contigs